 In the show’s second season, we see Hannah take eight potato chips out of a bag and line them up neatly in a row on her kitchen table.
 She scoops them up and shoves them in her mouth, chewing them eight times before swallowing.
 More things are done in eights: she blinks eight times and opens and closes her front door eight times before entering her apartment.
 She repeats “You are fine and good” eight times to herself in front of the hotel mirror.
-When the counting takes over, she is unable to do much else apart from give herself a bad haircut and eat a tub of Cool Whip.
-The stress of a looming deadline and a recent breakup only make it worse.
+When the counting takes over, she is unable to do much else apart from giving herself a bad haircut and eating a tub of Cool Whip.
+The stress of a looming deadline and a recent breakup only makes it worse.

 Hannah eventually visits a therapist and describes the exhausting nature of her rituals: how they keep her up until the wee hours and how they make her feel like a zombie in the morning.
 When I first saw this episode, I felt like she was describing my situation.
 I was so relieved to finally recognize myself in an OCD portrayal that I burst into tears and sat on my couch sobbing until well after the episode had ended.
 I had a similar reaction to HBO’s Euphoria, which also offers an accurate and honest portrait of living with OCD.

-It isn’t just the lack of positive pop culture portrayals of OCD that make me feel bad.
+It isn’t just the lack of positive pop culture portrayals of OCD that makes me feel bad.
 I recently watched an old episode of Sex and the City where Carrie Bradshaw is getting ready to leave on a trip.
 She finishes her cigarette, gently stubs it out in an ashtray, grabs her luggage, and leaves her apartment.
 I don’t know what happened next because I was unable to focus on the rest of the episode.
 I kept thinking: “Is that cigarette properly out?
 There is no way that gentle stub could have extinguished it.
 She didn’t even really check it.
 What if her apartment burns down?”
 I wondered if she would worry about it later.
 Would she be unable to properly focus on her conversation with Samantha about big dick energy—this was pre–Pete Davidson—or Post-it Note breakups?

 If that had been me, I would have had to flush the cigarette butt, rinse the ashtray numerous times, and leave it filled with water in the sink.
 After those steps, I would have taken numerous pictures of the ashtray with my cellphone in case I was worried later about whether my cigarette was, in fact, out.
 My OCD was ruining Sex and the City for me—something I thought only the Aidan storyline was capable of.